conda/conda/docs/source/user-guide/concepts/packages.rst

 In order to qualify as a noarch Python package, all of the following criteria must be fulfilled:

-* No compiled extensions
+* No compiled extensions.

-* No post-link or pre-link or pre-unlink scripts
+* No post-link, pre-link, or pre-unlink scripts.

-* No OS-specific build scripts
+* No OS-specific build scripts.

-* No python version specific requirements
+* No Python version-specific requirements.

 * No skips except for Python version.
 If the recipe is py3 only, remove skip statement and add version constraint on Python in host and run section.

-* 2to3 is not used
+* 2to3 is not used.

-* Scripts argument in setup.py is not used
+* Scripts argument in setup.py is not used.

 * If ``console_script`` entrypoints are in setup.py,
-  they are listed in meta.yaml
+  they are listed in ``meta.yaml``.

-* No activate scripts
+* No activate scripts.

-* Not a dependency of conda
+* Not a dependency of conda.

 .. note::
    While ``noarch: python`` does not work with selectors, it does